kjerandp/CoPilot/README.md

 First part of these examples will work against the Northwind database, which I have restored in my SqlExpress instance after downloading it from <https://northwinddatabase.codeplex.com/>

 #### Connecting to the database
-CoPilot works on an interface named `IDb`.
-So to start using CoPilot, we need to obtain a reference to an implementation of that interface.
-I have created a simple helper class here that uses a helper class in CoPilot called `DbMapper`.
+I have created a simple helper class here that uses the `DbMapper` class to obtain an instance of the `IDb` interface that CoPilot works with.
 We will use this class later when we map our POCO models to database tables, but for now we will just have it create the simplest possible representation of the database, by handing it the connection string.

 ```
     public class NorthwndConfig